bernhard-42/tiny-hadoop/README.md

     This will init the container and start HDFS, YARN, HBase and Oozie in it.

-    Again, you may not want to start real jobs in it ;-)
+**Notes:**

-**Note:** The first run of `add-oozie.sh` builds an Oozie binary in stage 1.
+- The first run of `build.sh` builds an Oozie binary in stage 1.
 It downloads the maven part of the Internet and takes very long ...
 If one only changes stage 2 in the Dockerfile, subsequent runs are pretty fast - as long as one doesn't remove the stage 1 interim image (maybe tag it after the first run).
+- You may not want to start real jobs in it ;-)

 ## 3 Simple REST API Tests